 Faithfulness is “to have the quality of being loyal and steadfast.”

-Would you pray this prayer with me?
+Would you once again pray another prayer with me?

-Father, I want to be a bold and faithful witness of your Kingdom message.
+“Father, I want to be a bold and faithful witness of your Kingdom message.
 The good news of your Kingdom is worth sharing with the world.
-Make me creative, make me courageous.
-Build confidence in me to speak up about your goodness to me and your desire to show that goodness to others.
-Help me be steadfast and faithful in my regular efforts to find people who are ready to listen and Persons of Peace in my community and oikos.
+Make me creative, and make me courageous.
+Build confidence in me to speak up about your goodness, and your desire to show that goodness to others.
+Help me be steadfast and faithful in my efforts to find people who are ready to listen and Persons of Peace in my community and oikos.
 Where I need to change, transform me until I become the kind of person you can use greatly for your purposes.
-Amen.
+Amen.”

-Share in the comments below or in the DMMs Frontier Missions Facebook group.
+I’d love to hear about it!
+Please share in the comments below or in the DMMs Frontier Missions Facebook group.

 Comments